brandonscolieri/w241_purchase_intent_final_project/README.md

 A Purchase Intent Experiment For Plus Size Marketing

 - See our data directory for the dataset that we created for this project.
-For the data that our analysis was produced on the file: submission_data.csv
+For the data that our analysis was produced from, see the file: submission_data.csv
 - See our final_project_submission_files directory for all submission files that should be graded (paper and associated code).